Sphinx: Europe

+The Decadent Movement, a European movement that was attributed to the notion of "decadence" around the 1890s, implores the main notion of finding beauty in the decline of civilization in the form of macabre or taboo subjects such as the sphinx.
+The motif of the sphinx can also be connected to the motif of the "femme fatale" figure in decadent texts in which a typically female-like figure or beast seduces and murders men.
+The "femme fatale" is used to establish a decline or decay ranging from perversion, death, prostitution, and other taboos of Victorian society.

+Oscar Wilde, a known Decadent writer, utilized this motif in his poem "The Sphinx".
+The poem itself establishes a connection between the Sphinx and the French due to underlying social decline such as the French Empire collapsing.
+Wilde describes the sphinx as a sort of half-cat and half-woman that is connected to many mythological events, typically that of Egypt and Greece, as well as how the mysterious creature is surrounded by lust and death.
+The writer James Thomson, similarly to Wilde, also utilizes the motif of the sphinx in his poem "The City of Dreadful Night".
+The poem revolves around an isolated and anxious man who runs throughout the city, his anxiety and fears taking on the personified image of a grandiose beast that has the makeup of a dragon and lion.
+While not inherently stated, the beast is likely that of a decadent form of a sphinx due to its appearance and grand nature.

 Greece

 In the Bronze Age, the Hellenes had trade and cultural contacts with Egypt.
 Before the time that Alexander the Great occupied Egypt, the Greek name, sphinx, was already applied to these statues.
-The historians and geographers of Greece wrote extensively about Egyptian culture.
-Herodotus called the ram-headed sphinxes Criosphinxes and called the hawk-headed ones Hieracosphinxes.
+The historians and geographers of Greece such as Herodotus wrote extensively about Egyptian culture.

 There was a single sphinx in Greek mythology, a unique demon of destruction and bad luck.
 Apollodorus describes the sphinx as having a woman's face, the body and tail of a lion and the wings of a bird.
 Pliny the Elder mentions that Ethiopia produces plenty of sphinxes, with brown hair and breasts, corroborated by 20th-century archeologists.
 Statius describes her as a winged monster, with pallid cheeks, eyes tainted with corruption, plumes clotted with gore and talons on livid hands.
 Sometimes, the wings are specified to be those of an eagle, and the tail to be serpent-headed.
 According to Hesiod, the Sphinx was a daughter of Orthrus and an unknown she—either the Chimera, Echidna, or Ceto.
 According to Apollodorus and Lasus, she was a daughter of Echidna and Typhon.

 The sphinx was the emblem of the ancient city-state of Chios, and appeared on seals and the obverse side of coins from the 6th century BC until the 3rd century AD.